 Who gets osteochondritis dissecans?

-Anyone can get osteochondritis dissecans, but it happens more often in boys and young men 10 to 20 years of age who are very active.
-Osteochondritis dissecans is being diagnosed more often in girls as they become more active in sports.
+Anyone can get osteochondritis dissecans.
+It happens more often in boys and young men 10 to 20 years of age who are very active.
+It is being diagnosed more often in girls as they become more active in sports.
 It affects athletes, especially gymnasts and baseball players.
-The adult form occurs in mature bone, and the juvenile form occurs in growing bone.

 If osteochondritis dissecans is suspected, your doctor will order X-rays to check all sides of the joint.
-If signs of osteochondritis dissecans are seen on X-rays of one joint, you’ll have X-rays of the other joint to compare them.
-After this, you may have an MRI (magnetic resonance imaging) or a CT (computerized tomography) done.
+If signs of osteochondritis dissecans are seen on X-rays of one joint, you may have X-rays of the other joint to compare them.
+After this, you may have MRI (magnetic resonance imaging) or CT (computerized tomography) imaging tests done.
 These tests can show whether the loose piece is still in place or whether it has moved into the joint space.

 Do I have to stop sports activities?